Here are 7 ways you can help your child form a reading habit.

 7. Create comfortable places to read.

 A cozy corner can turn into a reading retreat for your child.
 Some comfortable pillows or a bean bag, perhaps even a tent.
 Many classrooms are creating reading corners so your child's teacher may have some great ideas on this.
 Mostly, keep in mind the child's likes.
-A boy might like a camouflage-patterned sheet hung up like a pup-tent.
-A girl might like something pink and flowy to create a castle-like space fit for a princess.
-An older child might be happier with a cool, comfortable chair.

 The most important thing is to keep reading fun.
 The more fun a child has reading, the more they will want to read.
 By being an active part in your child's reading, you can guide him or her along the way.
 Keeping your child challenged in reading and learning will open doors in the future.
 The reading habits your child forms today will be beneficial for the rest of his or her life.